The Clear Tune Monitor’s Da Vinci X is the company’s latest universal flagship IEM with a 10 balanced armature driver build. It is priced at $2400.

 The X has a large torq triple-screw finishing on their faceplates much like the Campfire Audio V1 designs (Andromeda, Jupiter).
 To tell them apart visually, since the IX has the same design, CTM has an X cut into the faceplates with a silvery chrome finish in the cut to make it stand out.

-The use of a contoured custom universal design on the shell body of the X is a welcome feature also.
+The use of a contoured custom universal design on the shell body of the Da Vinci X is a welcome feature also.
 This is a specific shaping designed to match the common traits of most people’s ear shapes.
-By crafting this wedged contour it allows the Da Vinci series to fit snugly in your ear without putting pressure on you crus of your Helix or that little ridge around your ear canal.
+By crafting this wedged contour it allows the Da Vinci series to fit snugly in your ear without putting pressure on your crus of your Helix or that little ridge around your ear canal.

 The Da Vinci X is a fairly large design though and does stick out of your ear just a little rather than inset or flush.
 However, due to the design, the majority of the housing sits to the rear and away from the more sensitive ridges of your outer ear and keeps things quite comfortable.